davidlormor/hawkins.io/wip/untitled.md

 Applications become impossible to maintain.
 Iterations become longer, estimates become impossible, and developer happiness plummets.
 In the worst case, starting over is the only way to repay the debt.
-This is an unfortunate but avodiable.
+This is an unfortunate but avoidable.
 This happens when engineering teams (for whatever reason) decide to accumulate more technical debt.
 The decision usually comes from business requirements and short delivery dates.
 Teams must actively